ChasHolloway/Thinkopolis/README.md

 If you're on Github, check out the EPISIDE INDEX.

 Oh yeah, I almost forgot.
 Every news column's gotta have a home office.
 Thinkopolis is on Substack.
-If you're looking for the full case files, you can get to it by clicking [HERE](https://thinkopolis.substack.com).
+If you're looking for the full case files, You can get to it by clicking [HERE](https://chasholloway.substack.com).

 <img width="540" height="960" alt="birds 2" src="https://github.com/user-attachments/assets/f48c7261-af49-44a3-bbe8-c93849cf2171" />